aubble/goTunneLS/README.md

 Feel free to contact me at anmol@aubble.com

 Feel free to edit the code, its not complicated and very well documented.
 Start at main.go and branch from there and you'll understand exactly how everything works very quickly.
-Also skip the OCSP code if it doesn't matter to you, its not every important or integral to the concept.
+Also skip the OCSP code if it doesn't matter to you, its not very important or integral to the concept of the program.
 Its just for more secure TLS configurations.